 How (or when) will we know if our submission is accepted or rejected?

 If you are accepted for the main site, you will receive an email saying so as well as noting the date that your story is scheduled to be posted.
 Sometimes you’ll be notified the day before (if I’m busy or having trouble finding enough ‘acceptable’ pastas, I sometimes end up scheduling day-to-day), other times you will have a month (possibly more) to wait in between acceptance and when the actual post goes live, so do be prepared for that.

 If we think that your story has potential but isn’t quite ready for the main site yet AND and you checked “yes” on the crappypasta question, you will receive a message telling you that your story has been uploaded to crappypasta and given a link to your pasta.
-In order to give the community ample time to read and review each batch of Crappypasta, I limit myself to posting only 15 rejected pastas every few days.
-This means that if your pasta has been rejected and queued for Crappypasta, you have to wait your turn.
+In order to give the community ample time to read and review each batch of Crappypasta, I do like to leave several days in between my postings so as to give each story its time on the front page.
+Additionally, sometimes I simply don’t have enough submissions flagged as ‘Crappypasta – To Post’ to merit a full post rotation (currently, it takes 10 stories to fill the front page of Crappypasta) – in most cases, I will wait until I’ve accumulated 10 eligible stories before posting them all at once.
+This means that even if your submission has been read and queued for Crappypasta, it may not be posted immediately, so patience is necessary.
 Once again, this is a matter of understanding the fact that we get thousands of submissions each open period and it will take lots of time to get everything read, sorted, and in the case of Crappypastas, tagged and posted; you may feel that it’s taking forever to hear back, but you have to be patient and deal with it.

 - When your story is posted on Crappypasta, you will receive an email letting you know as well as a link to your already-posted Crappypasta.